Divyanshuoft/Divyanshuoft/README.md

 Hello, my name is Divyansh Kachchhava and I am a undergrad student at [University of Toronto](https://www.utoronto.ca/) specializing in Computer Science and under the software engineering stream.
 My technology stack popular programming languages such as Python, Java, C++ and have more than 3 years of experience in android developent and web development.
 Besides programming, I have an immense interest in world history.

 - 👋 Hi, My name is Divyansh Kachchhava
-- 👀 I’m interested in front-end, back-end and full stack develpoing
+- 👀 I’m interested in front-end, back-end and full stack development
 - 🌱 I’m currently learning software enginerring at University of Toronto
 - 💞️ I’m looking to collaborate on cs projects
-- 📫 my email is divyansh.kachchhava@mail.utoronto.ca
+- 📫 my email is divyansh.kachchhava@mail.utoronto.ca -
+- 🔭 I’m currently learning React
 - My portfolio website: https://divyanshuoft.github.io/https-divyansh.github.io-/
 - 📝 [Resume](https://divyanshuoft.github.io/https-divyansh.github.io-/DivyanshKachchhava.pdf)